Nanolx/NanoDroid/README.md

 Zelda Ringtones
 ===============

-The following The Legend of Zelda can be choosen to be installed (all or none):
+The following The Legend of Zelda are part of the Overlay:

 ::Notification sounds